Luke Sewell: Baseball career

 In 1933, Sewell was traded to the Washington Senators for catcher Roy Spencer.
-He posted career-highs with 125 hits including 30 doubles along with 61 runs batted in as, the Senators under first-year player-manager Joe Cronin, won 99 games to clinch the American League pennant by nine games over the New York Yankees.
-During a September game against the Yankees, Sewell made an odd double play.
-Lou Gehrig and Dixie Walker were on base when, Tony Lazzeri hit a ball to deep right field.
-Gehrig hesitated as he waited to see if the ball might be caught, before heading towards home plate with Walker right behind him.
-Sewell received the throw from the outfield and tagged both runners out with one sweeping motion.
+Sewell posted career-highs with 125 hits and 30 doubles, as the Senators, under first-year player-manager Joe Cronin, won 99 games to clinch the American League pennant by nine games over the New York Yankees.
+During an April game against the Yankees, Sewell made an odd double play.
+Lou Gehrig and Dixie Walker were on base when Tony Lazzeri hit a ball to deep right field.
+Gehrig hesitated as he waited to see if the ball would be caught, before heading towards home plate with Walker right behind him.
+Sewell caught right fielder Goose Goslin's throw and tagged both runners out with one sweeping motion.
 Cronin credited Sewell as a major factor in helping the Senators' pitching staff.
-The Senators eventually lost to the New York Giants in the 1933 World Series.
-In what would be his only postseason appearance, Sewell posted a .176 batting average (3 for 17), with one stolen base, one run scored, and one run batted in during the five-game series.
+The Senators lost to the New York Giants in the 1933 World Series.
+In what would be his only postseason appearance as a player, Sewell posted a .176 batting average (3 for 17), with one stolen base, one run scored, and one RBI during the five-game series.

 Sewell began the 1934 season with a hand injury and didn't play his first game until June 13.
 Two weeks later, he was struck in the head and knocked unconscious by a pitch thrown by St. Louis Browns pitcher, Bump Hadley.
 Sewell ended the season with a .237 batting average.

 In January 1935, Sewell was traded to the St. Louis Browns, ironically for Bump Hadley.
 The Browns promptly traded him to the Chicago White Sox on the very same day.
-His offensive statistics improved with the White Sox, posting a .285 batting average with 67 runs batted in and, finished second among the league's catchers in assists and third in fielding percentage.
-In 1936, Sewell produced career-highs with 5 home runs and 73 runs batted in and, led American League catchers in assists and in baserunners caught stealing.
+His offensive statistics improved with the White Sox, posting a .285 batting average with 67 RBI and, finished second among the league's catchers in assists and third in fielding percentage.
+In 1936, Sewell produced career-highs with 5 home runs and 73 RBI and, led American League catchers in assists and in baserunners caught stealing.
 By the first week of June 1937, Sewell had a .316 batting average to earn a spot as a reserve for the American League team in the 1937 All-Star Game.
 That year, he put up even better numbers than the consistently good ones he had been posting for a decade.
 On the season, he had a .269 batting average, with a .343 on-base percentage and six triples.
 Sewell finished the season ranked fifth in voting for the 1937 American League Most Valuable Player Award.